Edward Ball (businessman): Paper Mill

-Wakulla Springs Lodge
+Lodge at Wakulla Springs

 Wakulla Springs is one of the deepest and largest freshwater springs in the world.

-Ball purchased 4000 acre surrounding Wakulla Springs in 1937 and constructed the Wakulla Springs Lodge as a guest house.
+Ball purchased 4000 acre surrounding Wakulla Springs in 1937 and constructed the Lodge at Wakulla Springs as a guest house.
 He imported marble and tile and hired craftsmen and artisans who built everything needed for the lodge on-site.
 Blacksmiths, millwrights, masons, stone cutters, painters, and artists created an elegant retreat using iron and stone; the high ceilings were painted with murals.
 There are 27 unique guestrooms, each with a voluminous marble bathroom, walk-in closet, and antique or period furniture.

 Ball dynamited parts of the Wakulla River to open the way for boats bringing his guests to the springs, then fenced off the water passage to keep out the "riff-raff".

 At the time the Lodge was built no telephone service was available in Wakulla County, so Ball ran a line through the forest from his base in distant (89 miles) Port St. Joe.

 In the mid-1960s, he donated land to Florida State University for a marine laboratory, which was completed in 1968 and named in his honor.
 Ball then sold the remaining land surrounding Wakulla Springs to the state of Florida, who created Edward Ball Wakulla Springs State Park.